CCHolmgren/ch222kv_1dv450_kod/README.md

 2. Username: ordinary_user, password: password
 3. Username: otheruser, password: password

 Only admin is an administrator and can edit any event.
+The other users can only edit their own events.